amandajshao/crowd_group_profile/readme.txt

 -----------------------------------------------------------------------
 July.
 3, 2014, Jing Shao

-If you use our code, please cite our paper:
+If you use our code, please cite our papers:
 Jing Shao, Chen Change Loy, and Xiaogang Wang.
 Scene-Independent Group Profiling in Crowd.
 CVPR, 2014.
+Jing Shao, Chen Change Loy, and Xiaogang Wang.
+Learning Scene-Independent Group Descriptors for Crowd Understanding.
+TCSVT, 2016.